Published in Airbrush Action Magazine, December 2004

 by A.D.
 Cook

 Canvas and fine art go hand-in-hand.
 But the readily available off-the-shelf canvas isn’t made for airbrushing.
 Even stretched and “prepared” canvas marketed to airbrush artists has a lot of weave texture, which may be okay if that’s what you want.
 However, I prefer a much smoother surface – something closer to the hot-press illustration board.
 Considering that, I’ve developed a process that allows me to paint on canvas that is smooth and forgiving and yields an incredible surface to work on.

-So the question I am often asked often is, “Why go to all the effort to prepare a canvas when other surfaces are available?”
+So, I am often asked often, “Why go to all the effort to prepare a canvas when other surfaces are available?”

 In response to that, there are several reasons:

-- A properly prepared canvas is the perfect surface for acrylics and airbrush mediums.
+- An adequately prepared canvas is the perfect surface for acrylics and airbrush mediums.

 - The finished painting is relatively lightweight compared to creating the same work on a board or metal surface of the same size.

 - I like the process of painting on canvas.
 It is a flexible medium that is forgiving and readily accepts various mediums.

 - Art on canvas appeals to people as “fine art,” whereas art created on an illustration board or some other surfaces have the perception of being illustrations.
 Traditionally, art collectors see the value as more significant when a painting is created on canvas.

 - Canvas can be purchased or stretched to just about any size.
 I often work large, with paintings averaging twelve to twenty square feet and usually larger sizes, definitely more significant than available illustration boards.

 - Canvas can be prepared to my satisfaction, allowing me to paint on the surface I want.

 - Canvas is durable.
 Paintings produced on canvas have the proven potential to last hundreds of years.